JuliaPackageMirrors/ZVSimulator.jl/README.md

 - Assessment of ZV for any summary statistic by passing a function that transforms the simulated samples.
 - Lower level functionality, which allows assessing ZV for any user-defined random process leaving room for future developments of ZV on more stochastic models.
-- Parallel implementation of the `ZVSimulator`, which allows for faster computations on several workers.
+- Parallel implementation of the `ZVSimulator`, which provides faster computations on several workers.

 #### Examples

-### ZV for a univariate distribution
+##### ZV for a univariate distribution

-As an example of how one can compute the VRFs for a univariate distribution, consider a t-distrubion with 5 degrees of freedom.
+As an example of how one can compute the VRFs for a univariate distribution, consider a t-distribution with 5 degrees of freedom.
 The distribution is defined by calling `TDist(5.)` using the relevant constructor from `Distributions`.
 Then the `psim_rand_vrf()` function is invoked on the t-density, from which 100 sample sets are drawn, each of size 1000.
-Note that if julia is started by `julia -p 4` for isntance, then the simulation will run on 4 workers on the local machine.
-The code for this example can be found in `examples/rand_tdist.jl`.
+Note that if julia is started by `julia -p 4` for instance, then the simulation will run on 4 workers on the local machine.
+The code for this example is the following and can also be found in `examples/rand_tdist.jl`:

 ```
 using Distributions, ZVSimulator